ohbm/hackathon2020/README.md

 ## Applications are now open for Hackathon Travel Awards

 The Open Science Special Interest Group is pleased to offer 20 travel awards that will include free registration at the hackathon plus $500 that will go towards covering part of the expenses incurred to attend the hackathon.
-To submit an application, please fill out our [survey](https://docs.google.com/forms/d/19E7gMIWKaP5i5S2nM16ezOH2CTaTSt0fyMYC5q-OVpU/edit?usp=sharing) no later than March 2nd.
+For more information see this [page](./travel_awards.md).

-## Registration for the hackathon will open early March.
+## Registration for the hackathon will open mid-March.

 Soon after abstract acceptances are sent out, registration will open.
 In the past two years the hackathon was fully booked and we therefore recommend interested attendees to register early.
 Seats will be allocated on a first come first serve basis.
 In an effort to increase diversity at the event, we will reserve part of the seats to attendees who attend a hackathon for the first time or who come from traditionally under-represented groups in science or in past hackathons.